 There were a bunch of dogs sleeping near one of the temple entrances.
 Joe tried to get close enough to get a picture but they noticed that he hadn’t taken his shoes off and started barking.
 It was pretty alarming given how quiet the place was, so we fled the scene.

 We rode around the peninsula a little bit, taking in the gorgeous coastline, but we’d failed to get gas before we left so we decided it’d probably be best to turn around.
-We rode back to Da Nang, gassed up and wheeled over to our second destination of the day, the Marble Mountains.
+We gassed up and wheeled over to our second destination of the day, the Marble Mountains.

 The Marble Mountains, or the mountains of the five elements, are these five limestone hills, really, a little south of Da Nang.
 We rolled our scooters down near where we thought the entrance was and followed some tour busses up to a little parking lot.
 Usually we don’t have too much trouble parking our bikes but we were rebuffed by the lot attendant.
 Two ladies on a scooter waved at us and showed us the way to a couple of parking spaces which just so happened to be right in front of their souvenir shop.
 The one who spoke the best english told us that we could park our bikes there while we went to the mountain and maybe on the way back, we’d buy a little something from her shop.
 She even gave us a map of the park.
 See, this is the kind of grift I can get behind.
 You do me a solid, I do you a solid.
 Symbiosis.

-We walked up the marble mountains, or as it turned out, one of the marble mountains.
-There’s one big one with a bunch of caves in it.
+We walked up the largest of the marble mountains.
+The one with a bunch of caves in it.
 The other four are smaller and have like one cave and one buddhist temple each.
 These buddhists will put a temple anywhere they can find a little room.
 This one was lousy with temples.
 It had maybe six or seven.

-It was hot, there were a lot of stairs and we’d already come from a stair-heavy place so we weren’t SUUUUPER enthused about the marble mountains but we decided to check out one of the caves anyway.
+It was hot, there were a lot of stairs and we’d already come from a stair-heavy place so we weren’t super enthused about the marble mountains but we decided to check out one of the caves anyway.
 This was an actual cave.
-It didn’t get dark because there were holes in the ceiling, also bats, but there were two pretty narrow chimneys that you had to climb through to get out.
-And there were a lot of people so there was kind of a long line up in this cave.
+It didn’t get dark because there were holes in the ceiling, but it did have bats and two narrow chimneys that you had to climb through to get out.
+A lot of people were lined up waiting to get through.
 If there’s one place you don’t want to be in a long line, it’s in a cave, but we were patient and waited our turn.
 We took a good natured ribbing for being tall from some locals.
 They even took a picture with Joe when his back was turned.

 When we finally got out of the cave and up on the mountain it was quite beautiful, but also, quite crowded.
 We found a little spot to take some pics.